airbnb/lottie/android.md

 * `LottieAnimationView` extends ImageView and is the default and simplest way to load a Lottie animation.
 * `LottieDrawable` has most of the same APIs as LottieAnimationView but you can use it on any View you want.
 * `LottieComposition` is the stateless model repesentation of an animation.
 You can create one with LottieCompositionFactory and set it on a LottieDrawable or LottieAnimationView.
+This class is cached in-memory by Lottie but you can freely cache and reuse it across your app.

 # Loading an Animation